Loss of Limb and Amputation Compensation Claims

 - Multiple amputations

-We are recognised as leading personal injury lawyers by the top client guides to the legal profession; Chambers and Partners UK and the Legal 500.
+We are recognised as leading personal injury lawyers by the top client guides to the legal profession.
 We have achieved band 2 ranking by Chambers and Partners UK and tier 3 ranking for the South West by Legal 500.

 Our amputation and loss of limb claims service